jlapeyre/pika-asynchronous-consumer/README.md

 ## Features added

-Features added to the example code for use in production.

 * Accept a callback for processing messages.
 The original writes messages to a log file.

 * Handle and logs error in connecting to the publisher.